 Brittany has taken the concept of sustainable tourism seriously, both out of instinct and necessity.
 By instinct, because respecting the local environment and the local community is part of the Breton people’s DNA.
 By necessity, because France’s favourite peninsula with 2300 km of largely preserved coastline needs constant protection, having been subject in the past to oil spills, problems with water quality and green seaweed.

 The promotion of sustainable tourism has received strong public support in Brittany since the Regional Council’s first sustainable tourism development strategy in 2006.
 A strong partnership between Brittany Tourist Board, the departments, the regional Chamber of Commerce and the state’s Environmental Agency (ADEME) has allowed strong progress to be made in the field of training, eco-label certification, on the ground awareness campaigns, web promotions and cycle path infrastructure.

 Last but not least, there is the commitment of a growing network of Brittany’s tourism professionals who go out there every day, committed to welcoming visitors and sharing their passion for their region with visitors and colleagues.

-Based on your experience of marketing Brittany as tourist destination, would you say interest in the sustainability performance of destinations is stronger on the demand side (travelers, buyers) or supply side (communities, policy makers)?
+Based on your experience of marketing Brittany as a tourist destination, would you say interest in the sustainability performance of destinations is stronger on the demand side (travellers, buyers) or supply-side (communities, policymakers)?
 Which market trends do you observe?